 When you think about sculpture, Michelangelo and Auguste Rodin probably come to mind.
-In home decor, however, sculptures are a great way to express your style and to display forms that fit your personality.
-Sculpture is not limited to the classical styles.
+In-home decor, however, sculptures are a great way to express your style and to display forms that fit your personality.
+The sculpture is not limited to the classical styles.
 Options include modern, whimsical, realist and minimalist works that artists have created and that you can feature in your home as focal points and accents.
 Another important point is to not feel constrained by style labels.
 Blending modern with classical is common as in this dining room setting, which features a classic torso sculpture.

 Another important point is to not feel constrained by style labels.
 Blending modern with classical is common as in this dining room, which features a classic torso sculpture.
 In this case, the piece serves as an accent, beautifully complementing the dining set and lighting.